stackevo/spudreq/draft-trammell-stackevo-spud-req.md

 ## Endpoint to Path Signaling

 SPUD must be able to provide information from the end-point(s) to all SPUD-aware nodes on the path.
 To be able to potentially communicate with all SPUD-aware middleboxes on the path SPUD must either be designed as an in-band signaling protocol, or there must be a pre-existing relationship between the endpoint and the SPUD-aware middleboxes along the path.
 Since it is implausible that an endpoint has these relationships to all SPUD-aware middleboxes on a certain path in the context of the Internet, SPUD must provide in-band signaling.
 SPUD may in addition also offer mechanisms for out-of-band signaling when it is appropriate to use.
+See
+{{in-band-out-of-band-piggybacked-and-interleaved-signaling}} for more
+discussion.

+The primary use case for endpoint to path signaling, making use of packet grouping, is the binding of limited related semantics (start-tube and stop-tube) to a group of packets which are semantically related in terms of the application or overlying transport.
+By explicitly signaling start and stop semantics, a flow allows middleboxes to use those signals for setting up and tearing down their relevant state (NAT bindings, firewall pinholes), rather than requiring the middlebox to infer this state from continued traffic.
+At best, this would allow the application to refrain from sending heartbeat traffic, which might result in reduced radio utilization (and thus greater battery life) on mobile platforms.

+## Path to Endpoint Signaling

+SPUD may also provide some facility for SPUD-aware nodes on the path to signal some property of the path relative to a tube to the endpoints and other SPUD-aware nodes on the path.
+The primary use case for path to application signaling is parallel to the use of ICMP [RFC0792], in that it describes a set of conditions (including errors) that applies to the datagrams as they traverse the path.
+This usage is, however, not a pure replacement for ICMP but a "5-tuple ICMP" which would traverse NATs in the same way as the traffic related to it, and be deliverable to the application with appropriate tube information.
+See {{in-band-out-of-band-piggybacked-and-interleaved-signaling}}
+for more discussion on tradeoffs here.

 ## Extensibility